DaanDeMeyer/reproc/README.md

 ## Error handling

-Most functions in the reproc C API return `REPROC_ERROR`.
-The `REPROC_ERROR` represents all possible errors that can occur when calling reproc functions.
-Not all errors apply to each function so the documentation includes a section detailing which errors can occur in each function.
+Most functions in reproc's API return `REPROC_ERROR`.
+The `REPROC_ERROR` enum represents all possible errors that can occur when calling reproc API functions.
+Not all errors apply to each function so the documentation of each function includes a section detailing which errors can occur.
 One error that can be returned by each function that returns `REPROC_ERROR` is `REPROC_UNKNOWN_ERROR`.
 `REPROC_UNKNOWN_ERROR` is necessary because the documentation of the underlying system calls reproc uses doesn't always detail what errors occur in which circumstances (Windows is especially bad here).

-To get more information when a reproc function returns `REPROC_UNKNOWN_ERROR` reproc provides the `reproc_system_error` function that returns the actual system error.
+To get more information when a reproc API function returns `REPROC_UNKNOWN_ERROR` reproc provides the `reproc_system_error` function that returns the actual system error.
 Use this function to retrieve the actual system error and file an issue with the system error and the reproc function that returned it.
 With this information an extra value can be added to `REPROC_ERROR` and you'll be able to check against this value instead of having to check against `REPROC_UNKNOWN_ERROR`.

-In the C++ API reproc's errors integrate with the C++ standard library error codes (`std::error_code` and `std::error_condition`).
-All functions in the C++ API return `std::error_code` values that represent the actual system error if a system error occurred.
-This means the `reproc_system_error` function is not necessary in the C++ API since printing the value of the error code will print the system error (in the C API printing the error value only gives you its value in `REPROC_ERROR` and not the actual system error value).
+reproc++'s API integrates with the C++ standard library error codes mechanism (`std::error_code` and `std::error_condition`).
+All functions in reproc++'s API return `std::error_code` values that contain the actual system error that occurred.
+This means the `reproc_system_error` function is not necessary in reproc++ since the returned error codes stores the actual system error instead of the enum value in `REPROC_ERROR`.
 You can still test against these error codes using the `reproc::errc` error condition enum:

 ```c++
 reproc::process;